kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 The Kyma community must provide the highest possible test coverage to minimize any potential risks and ensure the release is functional and stable.

-Whenever possible, consider implementing tests that go beyond verifying the functionality of the system.
+Consider implementing tests that go beyond verifying the functionality of the system.
 This includes integration, performance, and end-to-end tests.

 ### Compliance rules

 All Kyma organization members involved in the release process comply with contribution rules defined for Kyma and ensure that all checks built into the continuous integration process pass.
 These requirements represent the absolute minimal acceptance criteria needed for a release from a compliance perspective.
-These rules can change as Kyma approaches the 1.0 release.

 Additionally, manual pre-release verification must cover these areas: